mjviana/will-on-the-blockchain/README.md

 This project is designed to enable the secure storage of wills on a blockchain using Solidity and the Hardhat development environment for the smart-contract and React for the frontend.

+## DEMO
+You can see the current status of project here: https://will-on-the-blockchain-frontend.vercel.app/

 ## Table of Contents

 - [Overview](#overview)